edwardlavender/fvcom.tbx/README.md

 ## Disclaimer

-`WeStCOMSExploreR` is a new package at an early stage of evolution.
+`fvcom.tbx` is a new package at an early stage of evolution.
 Please report issues, comments or suggestions\!

 ## Links